UKRSE/UKRSE.github.io/conf2016_agm.md

 ## UK-RSE Annual General Meeting

-The AGM of UK-RSE will be held from 5.00pm-6.30pm on Thursday  at the Museum of Science and Industry in Manchester.
-More information about the AGM will be given here shortly.
+The 2016 AGM of UK-RSE will be held from 5.00pm-6.30pm on Thursday 15th September at the Museum of Science and Industry in Manchester.

+###Agenda

+<br/>1700: Welcome, (James Hetherington and Mark Stillwell, outgoing chairs.)
+<br/>1705: Progress and highlights from the past year: (James Hetherington and Mark Stillwell, outgoing chairs.)
+<br/>1715: Introducing ourselves: New committee
+<br/>1730: Provocation for breakouts: New committee
+<br/>1740: Breakouts - Discussion of goals and activities for the year split into themes
+<br/>1810: End of breakouts, start of feedback
+<br/>1830: End of AGM

 <br/>
 <br/>